-Penn State fielded its first organized football team in 1887 — just 11 years after the rules of the sport were established — and the school has had a team ever since.
+Penn State fielded its first organized football team in 1887 — just 11 years after the rules of the sport were established — and has had a team ever since.
 Penn State’s football program has been among the most successful in the country, earning 902 victories through 2020 and winning national championships in 1982 and 1986.
 Penn State also endured, and ultimately survived, a major scandal in 2011 with the prosecution and conviction of its former defensive coordinator, Jerry Sandusky, for serial child sex abuse.

 When the Nittany Lions defeated Rutgers 23-7 in 2020, they became the eighth team in the country to win 900 games.
 Along the way, they enjoyed 13 undefeated seasons.
 The program has produced more than 100 first-team All-Americans and a Heisman Trophy winner (John Cappelletti in 1973).
 Penn State holds the record for consecutive seasons without a losing record (49) and has been the dominant team in the East, winning the Lambert Trophy — given annually to the best team in the region — 31 times.